sagemath/sagewiki_to_gh-2022-10-10/faq.md

     print i, x**i
 assert x*(1/x) == K.one_element()
 }}}
- To find out more, type {{{sage.rings.finite_field_givaro.FiniteField_givaro.}}} at the Sage prompt and hit tab, then use ?? to get more info on each function.
+ To find out more, type {{{sage.rings.finite_field_givaro.FiniteField_givaro.}}} at the Sage prompt and hit tab, then use ?? to get more information on each function.
 For example:

  {{{sage.rings.finite_field_givaro.FiniteField_givaro.one_element??}}}